KirillLutsenko/Desktop/README.md

 - It is allowed to use bootstrap, jquery, any jquery-libraries.

 **Description**
-- Tech stack: React(Route, Hooks, Styled-Components), BEM, SCSS.
+- Tech stack: React(Route, Hooks, Styled-Components), BEM, SASS.
 - Fully responsive layout(mobiles, tablets, laptops, high screens)
 - All buttons are interactive.